 Trending this week is #PrayforBoston.
 Watching the videos of the double explosions that killed three and maimed more than a hundred more civilians leaves me, and most of our country, in shock, anger, and strangely, turning to prayer.

 I was born in the North End.
-My dad, “Sludge Judge” Paul Garrity from Southie ran the Boston Marathon every year that I can remember…and camemark_teiwes_marathon in dead last every time.
+My dad, “Sludge Judge” Paul Garrity from Southie ran the Boston Marathon every year that I can remember…and came in dead last every time.
 But the marathon was never about winning, even though we were friends with the legend Bill Rodgers, who won the marathon more times than anyone else, and his brother Charlie who ran a sneaker store in Faneuil Hall near my dad’s law office, the marathon was about facing down the things that scare us, even if the task of facing our fears nearly kills us.
 Every marathon is a “survival” in a sense, a symbol that we can endure.
 That is why it hits so hard to have a celebration like this be replaced with mourning, pain and fear.

 Listening to WBUR on Monday after the tragic explosions, I heard Tom Ashcroft’s guest explain the message that the perpetrators were sending with this crime: “[Terrorism] is psychological warfare, the message is: don’t feel safe.”
 This is a message that becomes louder with every tragedy.